cphpnchallenge/cphpnchallenge.github.io/README.md

-# This is the website for bridge voices club
+# This is the website for bridge of voices club